pyarmak/entrada-1x-docs/user/docs/systemsetup/departments.md

 #Manage Departments
-A list of departments, divisions, faculties, schools or units can be maintained in Entrada and applied in user profiles.
+A list of departments, divisions, faculties, schools or units can be maintained in Elentra and applied in user profiles.
 This information is in turn used in some reporting tools (e.g. Faculty Teaching Report By Department).

-As of Entrada ME 1.12, if you import users using a csv you can include a column for department and add multiple departments as needed.
+As of Elentra ME 1.12, if you import users using a csv you can include a column for department and add multiple departments as needed.

 #How to manage the list of departments
 * Log in as Medtech>Admin or Staff>Admin.